-- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - Leah Saxtein (Title IX Coordinator & Director Equity & Compliance) at title:xi@adelphi.edu or 518.877.4819

-Jane Fisher (Director of Talent Management & Labor Relations) at fisher2@adelphi.edu or 518.877.3222 - You may also report online to: adelphi.edu/hr/title-ix/report
+- Department of Public Safety at 516 877 3507 and 516 877 3511: Levermore Hall 1st Floor Suite 113 - Lance Houston (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819 - Jane Fisher (Director of Talent Management & Labor Relations) at fisher2@adelphi.edu or 516.877.3222 You may also report online to: adelphi.edu/title-ix/reporting-harassment/\

-You may choose to file this complaint form anonymously.
-This form will be received and reviewed by the Director of Talent Management and Labor Relations and/or the Title IX Coordinator.
-Director of Equity and Compliance.
-The University will comply with all federal, state and local mandates regarding the reporting of crimes to appropriate authorities.
+\You may choose to file this complaint form anonymously.
+This form will be received and reviewed by the Director of Talent Management and Labor Relations and/or the Title IX Coordinator, Director of Equity and Compliance.
+The University will comply with all federal, state and local mandates regarding the reporting of crimes to appropriate authorities

-- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - Leah Saxtein (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819
+- Department of Public Safety at 516.877.3507 and 516.877.3511; Levermore Hall, 1st Floor, Suite 113 - Lance Houston (Title IX Coordinator & Director Equity & Compliance) at titleix@adelphi.edu or 516.877.4819

-In addition, you may contact any member of the Anti-Harassment, Discrimination (including Sexual Misconduct), and Retaliation Panel ("Anti-Discrimination Panel")
+In addition, you may contact any member of the Anti-Discrimination, Harassment (including Sexual Misconduct/Title IX) and Retaliation Panel ("Anti-Discrimination Panel")